 What is EM

-EM, or effective micro-organisms, are the combination of different kinds of beneficial microbes to help bring out good results in less time, less cost, and with sustainable effectiveness.
+EM, or effective micro-organisms, are the combination of different kinds of beneficial microbes to help bring out good results in less time, less cost, and with sustainable effectiveness or repeated applications.

 People have seen much bigger, faster growth with their plants with some microbes mixed in.
 In chicken coops, it helps reduce smell, stops lice infestation and aids chicken digestion.

 Making bokashi bran is a way to capture these microbes in a form that can be stored for a longer time even without refrigeration and then later used.

 You need EM to make the bokashi bran in this post.
 It can be bought or homemade.
 If you want to make it yourself, you can follow the instructions here to get started --> How to make EM at home easily